exoscale/terms/dpa.markdown

 9.1 Subject to this section 9 Processor shall promptly and in any event within 10 business days of the date of cessation of any Services involving the Processing of Company Personal Data (the “Cessation Date”), delete and procure the deletion of all copies of those Company Personal Data.

+9.2 Client’s right to data return is described in Section 13 of the T&C. In addition, Processor deletes all the personal data after the end of the provision of Services and deletes existing copies unless Union or Member State law requires storage of the personal data.

 ## 10. Audit rights

 10.1 Subject to this section 10, Processor shall make available to the Company on request all information necessary to demonstrate compliance with this Agreement, and shall allow for and contribute to audits, including inspections, by the Company or an auditor mandated by the Company in relation to the Processing of the Company Personal Data by the Contracted Processors.

 10.2 Information and audit rights of the Company only arise under section 10.1 to the extent that the Agreement does not otherwise give them information and audit rights meeting the relevant requirements of Data Protection Law.

+10.3 Processor allows for and contributes to audits, including inspections, to demonstrate compliance with the obligations and measures described in this DPA conducted by the Client or another auditor mandated by the Client by means of random checks during business hours, which are ordinarily to be announced 1 month in prior.
+In order to carry out an inspection, the Client shall send a detailed audit / control plan to Exoscale at least two weeks before the scheduled date of the audit, indicating the scope, duration of the audit and the start date of the audit.
+Exoscale shall review the audit/control plan and provide the Client with any material concerns and questions, such as information requests, that may affect the security, privacy or employment policy of the Exoscale.
+In any case, Exoscale cooperates cooperatively with the Client to agree on a final audit/control plan.
+Exoscale may claim remuneration for enabling Client inspections.
+Proof of the implementation of technical and organizational measures to comply with the obligations arising from this contract may be provided by:
+- a) Certification according to an approved certification procedure in accordance with Art.42 GDPR;
+- b) Current auditor’s certificates, reports or excerpts from reports provided by independent bodies (e.g. auditor, Data Protection Officer, IT security department, data privacy auditor, quality auditor)
+- c) A relevant certification by IT security or data protection auditing (e.g. according to IT Baseline Protection certification developed by the [German](https://en.wikipedia.org/wiki/Germany) Federal Office for Security in Information Technology (BSI)) or ISO/IEC).
+- d) Annual reports by Exoscale.

 ## 11. Data Transfer